The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

     Add the proper coverage of contribution

 New documentation should be written in reStructuredText not Markdown.
 Take a look at existing RST documentation to get glimps of it's syntax.

+.. todo:: A simple guide to code blocks and stuff

 Keep trademarks and terms consistent
 --------------------------------------------------------------------------------